jaromilfrossard/permuco/README.md

 ## The `clusterlm()` function

 This function compute cluster-mass statistics for multiple comparisons.
-It is designed for ERP analysis of unichannel EEG data.
+It is designed for ERP analysis of uni-channel EEG data.
 The left part of formula object must be a matrix or dataframe which columns represents multiple responses tested on the same experimental design (specified by right part of the formula).
 This function provides several methods to handle nuisance variables, a F or t statistics, an extension for